pr0c3550r/LaTeX-Template/README.md

-# LaTeX-Framework
+# LaTeX-Template
-LaTeX-Framework for scientific things
+LaTeX-Template for scientific things

 + Compile with Xelatex
 + use Biblatex for bibliography